edibotopic/dsf-racket/readme.md

 containing definitions to draw a spatial representation given a valid DSF formula.
-Using `dsf/tree.rkt` binary tree representations of the the formulas can also be drawn.
+Using `dsf/tree.rkt` binary tree representations of the formulas can also be drawn.
 A blank `test.rkt` file with the dsf modules imported and some example code is provided in the root directory for testing the module.
+An example of a Jupyter notebook `nb/dsf.ipynb` is also included.
 Accompanying slides written in Racket `docs/slides.rkt`, and viewable as `docs/slides.pdf`, include example code and drawings.